azriel91/will-pitch/PITCHME.md

 ### Platform

-The game will be written for PC, compatible across major OSes (Windows, Linux, OS X).
-The most common technical tasks are not practically done on a touch screen, so we target the lowest common denominator.
+The most common technical skills are done on a computer.
+Therefore, implement a PC game compatible across major OSes:

+* Windows
+* Linux
+* OS X

 ---